 What’s truly magical about this shopping mall is the colorful, massive mosaic dome that creates a stunning rotunda in the center of the building.
 You can walk out to a platform high above the middle of the rotunda to get right beneath the sparkling mosaic dome.

 Nearby to the Galeries Lafayette and so famous that it probably deserves to be higher than a department store on this list (what can I say, I love shopping) is the Palais Garnier.

-Moulin Rouge is may not be the most romantic monument in Paris, but no less special than others on this list.
+Moulin Rouge may not be the most romantic monument in Paris, but it’s no less special than others on this list.
 The famous cabaret is located in Montmartre, so it’s a perfect spot to visit after seeing the Sacre-Coeur.

 The legendary cabaret, dating from the late 1800s, is still in use today.
-It will reopen in September 2021, so mark your calendars to have the unique experience of seeing a show here!

 Paris Trip Planning Resources

 Paris is one of my favorite spots I’ve ever traveled to.
 Take a look at some of my posts & external resources for planning the perfect trip:

 If you want to knockout as many landmarks in Paris as you can in the shortest amount of time, consider booking a guided tour with a bus!